 Stock-based awards are granted to employees and non-employee directors.
-The 2017 Omnibus Equity Incentive Plan (the "Options Plan"), which was effective from August 31, 2017, authorizes stock-based awards to be granted for up to 518,520 shares of common stock.
+The 2017 Omnibus Equity Incentive Plan (the "Options Plan"), which was effective from August 31, 2017, authorizes stock-based awards to be granted for up to 6,138,240 shares of common stock.
 The Options Plan provides for the issuance of any one or combination of the following awards: (i) Stock Options; (ii) Stock Appreciation Rights; (iii) Restricted Stock and (iv) Other Stock-Based Awards, for which the terms are defined by the Options Plan.
-There was a total of 85,047 and 85,202 common stock authorized and available for future issuance as of December 27, 2020 and December 29, 2019, respectively.
+There were a total of 995,011 and 1,008,669 shares of common stock authorized and available for future issuance as of December 27, 2020 and December 29, 2019, respectively.